-Waiting too long, or waiting for a financial crisis to begin financial planning.
-Do not assume financial planning is for when you get older or only for the wealthy
+Waiting too long or waiting for a financial disaster to begin planning for one’s financial future are both poor financial decisions.
+Do not make the mistake of thinking that financial planning is only for people who are older or who are wealthy.

 There is no “right time” to start financial planning, but people who start early and save or invest even modestly typically fare better financially than those who put off financial planning until later in life.
 In a similar way, if you start young to develop good financial habits like saving money, sticking to a budget, investing money, and understanding your finances, you will be better prepared to deal with unexpected events and changes in the future.

 Failing to understand the difference between financial planning and investing